Automating-GIS-processes/site/source/index.rst

 Course topics by week
 ---------------------
-See `Geo-Python course materials <https://geo-python.github.io>`_  for learning the basics of Python programming.
+In teaching period 1 (Geo-Python), we focused on learning the basics of Python programming.
+See the materials on the `Geo-Python course page <https://geo-python.github.io>`_.

+In teaching period 2 (Automating GIS processes), we dive into spatial data management and analysis using python.
-Automating GIS processes -part of the course runs for seven weeks starting on Monday the 28th of October 2019.
+This part of the course runs for seven weeks starting on Monday the 28th of October 2019.

 Lesson materials are published on these pages each week on Monday, after which they are publicly available for anyone interested:

 +----------------+---------------------------------+